alphagov/publishing-e2e-tests/README.md

 $ bundle install
 ```

+_We recommend that you configure Docker to use at least 4 CPUs with 6 GB of memory, otherwise you may find the apps struggle to run well enough to pass the tests._

 If it has been some time since you last worked on the E2E project it is recommended to run:

 ```bash